rocketproplab/SortingHat/README.md

 ### Rules
 * Thou shall not be more than 10 minutes late to workdays
 * Thou shall post weekly updates by Monday
-* Thou shall give advance notice of absences or delayed appearces to workdays, when possible
+* Thou shall give advance notice of absences or delayed appearances to workdays, when possible